dfoverdx/core-values-quiz/README.md

 ## Core Values Quiz ##

 This "quiz" presents 58 possible core values.
 It presents two values at a time.
-You choose which of the two is more important to you and [QuickSort](https://en.wikipedia.org/wiki/Quicksort) does the rest.
+You choose which of the two is more important to you and an [AVL-Tree](https://en.wikipedia.org/wiki/AVL_Tree) does the rest.
 Once you've completed the quiz, an ordered list is displayed with the option to save your results to a text file.

 The core values used were pulled from [this PDF](http://thehappinesstrap.com/upimages/complete_worksheets_for_The_Confidence_Gap.pdf).